-The SEC MC No. 15, Series of 2017 entitled "Integrated Annual Corporate Governance Report (I-ACGR)" states that to harmonize the corporate governance requirements of the SEC and the PSE, the SEC pursuant to its regulatory and supervisory power mandates that all companies already listed in the PSE by December 31 of a given year shall submit a fully accomplished I-ACGR on May 30 of the following year for every year that the company remains listed in the PSE.
+The SEC MC No. 15, Series of 2017 entitled "Integrated Annual Corporate Governance Report (I-ACGR)" states that to harmonize the corporate governance requirements of the SEC and the PSE, the SEC pursuant to its regulatory and supervisory power mandates that all companies already listed in the PSE by December 31 of a given year shall submit three (3) copies of a fully accomplished I-ACGR on May 30 of the following year for every year that the company remains listed in the PSE.
 The SEC MC No. 15, Series of 2017, further states that the I-ACGR shall be posted on the company website within five (5) business days from submission to the SEC.

-Pursuant to the SEC MC No. 15, Series of 2017, the Company submitted its I-ACGR as of December 31, 2022 to the SEC and the PSE on May 26, 2023 and posted the same to the Company's website thereafter.
+Pursuant to the SEC MC No. 15, Series of 2017, the Company submitted its I-ACGR as of December 31, 2023 to the SEC and the PSE on May 20, 2024 and posted it to the Company's website thereafter.